norlab-ulaval/BorealHDR/README.md

 ### Download

 We provide a compressed version of the dataset in the following tables.
 In this version, the images still have a depth of 12-bits, but they have been compressed to reduce the overall size of the dataset.
+If you are interested by the full resolution version, contact us and we will find a way to share it with you!

 Once you downloaded a trajectory, you will have to decompress it before using it with the emulator.
 You may have to copy-paste the link if directly clicking on `Download` did not work.